 Bruny Island - Neck Improvements

-A dedicated wildlife zone will also be created for the resident penguins and shearwaters, including penguin tunnels under the road, fencing and signage.
+A dedicated wildlife zone has been created for the resident penguins and shearwaters, including penguin tunnels under the road, fencing and signage.
 The Neck is a sensitive habitat and breeding environment for Little Penguins and Shearwaters and an important tourist attraction for the island.

 This project is on the Bruny Island Main Road at the Neck, approx 3.5km north of Adventure Bay turnoff.

 Click on the image above for a larger version